 At the time, it wasn't uncommon for children to leave home to work when they were just ten years old, so this was an opportunity for families to meet up again.

 This became Mothering Sunday in Britain.
 As the dates of Lent vary each year, so does the date of Mothering Sunday.

 Although it's often called Mother's Day in the UK, it has no connection with the American Mother's Day.

-In the United States, Mother's Day is celebrated on the second Sunday of May each year.
+In the US, Mother's Day is celebrated on the second Sunday of May each year.

-Soon most places in America were observing the day and in 1914 the US president made it a national holiday, celebrated on the second Sunday of May.
+Soon after, most places in America were observing the day and in 1914, the US president made it a national holiday, celebrated on the second Sunday of May.

 Lots of other countries celebrate Mother's Day at different times of the year as well.